 - Take the stairs instead of the elevator.

-- Parking at the far end of the parking lot and walking to your destination, rather than parking as close as possible.
+- Park at the far end of the parking lot and walk to your destination, rather than parking as close as possible.
 You can also get off the bus one stop earlier and walk the rest of the way.

-- Doing more household chores (such as dusting, vacuuming or weeding)
+- Do more household chores (such as dusting, vacuuming, or weeding).

-- Walking or running with the dog and/or the kids
+- Walk or run with the dog and/or the kids.

-- Taking “active” vacations—go hiking or ride bicycles
+- Take “active” vacations—go hiking or ride bicycles.

-- Buying a pedometer, which measures how many steps you take each day.
+- Buy a pedometer or activity tracker, which measures how many steps you take each day.
 Gradually increase your daily number of steps.
 (Pedometers can be purchased at sporting goods stores.)

 Almost everyone can benefit from cutting back on unhealthy fat.
-If you currently eat a lot of fat, try just one or two of the following changes, or those suggested in our handout on healthier food choices:
+If you currently eat a lot of fat, try just one or two of the following changes, or those suggested in our list of healthier food choices:

 - Rather than frying meat, bake, grill, or broil it.
 Take the skin off before eating chicken or turkey.
 Eat fish at least once a week.